banjo/resttrafik/README.md

 4. Run `npx prisma migrate dev` on host machine to migrate database
 5. Change back to `db`.

+Alternatively, start the docker-compose build and run the `migrate.sh` file.

 ## Run application

 Change directory to docker directory.